Helen McKay and Berice Dudley, Authors, Accredited Public Speakers, and Workshop Facilitators,

 Helen says: “To be happy we need to refocus: to appreciate the miniscule, joyful, everyday occurrences that delight us and help develop a positive attitude.”

-Click each book cover shown above to go to a website with full details of each book.
+Click each book cover shown to go to a website with full details of that book.

 This website also contains articles published in the Australian Storytelling (NSW) Inc. newsletter relating to stories, public speaking and storytelling.